Exploring and Enhancing Placement of IDS in RPL: A Federated Learning-based Approach: IDS Architectures

-Unlike previous architectures, more than a single ID node is dedicated such that they function independently.
-Therefore, each ID node individually performs \textit{i}) traffic monitoring, \textit{ii}) feature extraction, and \textit{iii}) local alarm raising operations.
-The local alarms are then received by an analyzer module and a global alarm is issued depending on the local alarm rates.
-The main advantage of this architecture is that the network is still under protection unless all distributed IDs are down.
+Unlike previous architectures, more than a single ID node is dedicated so that they function independently.
+Therefore, each ID node individually performs \textit{i}) traffic monitoring, \textit{ii}) feature extraction, and \textit{iii}) making decisions and raising local alarms.
+Local alarms are transmitted by ID nodes to the root node, where they are aggregated.
+It is worth noting that this aggregation can also take place at the edge or in the cloud.
+Then, the root node could trigger a global alarm based on a threshold value of local alarms.